OpenAI Codex, 2026

 Bundled into ChatGPT plans (Plus $20/mo included; Pro tiers carry more capacity).
 Since April 2026, usage meters token credits on a rolling 5-hour window; Business/Enterprise can add usage-billed Codex-only seats (June 2026).

-GPT-5-series models — GPT-5.5 as the common default, plus selectable variants including a Codex-specialized GPT-5.3.
-The lineup moves; the CLI's /model command shows your account's current options.
+GPT-5-series models; the exact default and the selectable variants move over time — the CLI's /model command shows your account's current options.

 For the questions that don't need your repo

-@vustbot · Open @vustbot for frontier answers per-use — GPT-5.5, Claude Opus 4.8, Gemini — free tier, no card, while Codex's window rolls.
+Open @vustbot for frontier answers per-use — the GPT-5.6 family, Claude Opus 4.8, Gemini — free tier, no card, while Codex's window rolls.

 Honest scope — Codex and us